Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: An alternative in place of the AVCI condition

-We end this section by considering a concrete class of integrators and corresponding integrands for which the above conditions can be readily verified.
-This class of integrators and integrands is of relevance for the applications discussed in Section \ref{sect:applications_brief}.
-See in particular the detailed treatment of application from Section \ref{sect:asset_prices} in \cite{andreasfabrice}.
+We end this section by considering a concrete class of integrators and corresponding integrands which have a structure that makes the above conditions easy to verify.
+It is motivated in part by the applications involving continuous-time random walks discussed in the next section.